rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 ### disable-udp

-Whether to use TCP only, it will not use UDP 21116 any more, TCP 21116 will be used instead.
+Controls whether to use TCP only.
+It will not use UDP 21116 any more, TCP 21116 will be used instead.

 | Values | Default | Example |
 | :------: | :------: | :------: |
 | Y, N | N | `disable-udp=Y` |

 ### preset-user-name / preset-strategy-name

-Assign user / strategy to device, you can also do this via [command line](https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/console/#assign-device-usersgroupsstrategies-to-devices)
+Assign user / strategy to device.
+You can also do this via [command line](https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/console/#assign-device-usersgroupsstrategies-to-devices).

 https://github.com/rustdesk/rustdesk-server-pro/discussions/304